Adult Adoption in Florida: Steps and Requirements

 Once the petition for adult adoption is filed, the county clerk will assign the file to one of the judges handling domestic relations cases.
 The judge assignment is random.

 Each judge maintains their own scheduling procedures and calendar.
-You and your attorney will pick one of the available hearings dates for the final hearing of adoption.
+You and your attorney will pick one of the available hearing dates for the final hearing of adoption.

 After the hearing time is secured, your attorney should file and give you a copy of a Notice of Hearing.

-Florida law requires that notice of the adoption hearing be served onto the adult adoptee’s existing parents.
+Florida law requires that notice of the adult adoption hearing be served on or provided to the adult adoptee’s existing parents.
 You do not need to obtain the consent of the existing parents to complete the adult adoption.

 If you do not know the location of the existing parents, then constructive service is allowed.
 This means that the notice of hearing will be published in a court-approved newspaper.

 Most judges conduct the final adoption hearing virtually by Zoom or Microsoft Teams.
-That means both the adopting petitioner and the adult adoptee can attend the hearing from your home.
+That means both the adopting petitioner and the adult adoptee can attend the hearing from their home.

-Most hearings take 5-10 minutes.
-Much of the legal work has already been done in preparation for the hearing day.
 Your attorney will ask the adopting petitioners and the adult adoptee a series of simple questions during the hearing.
-Primarily, the judge wants to make sure that everyone understands the legal ramifications to the adoption and wants to go forward with it.
+Primarily, the judge wants to ensure that everyone understands the legal implications of the adoption and is willing to proceed with it.

 If the adult adoptee had their name changed through the adoption, then the amended birth certificate will reflect the change of name.